 Nothing keeps you saner, healthier, and happier than sticking to your workout regimen — even when you’re juggling a demanding job and a young family.
 But abiding by anything after you have kids, especially fitness goals, can be tough.
 It requires a lot of discipline and motivation, which is why the subtle insights gleaned from fitness trackers can be helpful.

-The Unobtusive Tracker: Motiv Ring
+The Unobtusive Fitness Tracker: Motiv Ring

 The titanium Motiv Ring is so stealthy it could easily be mistaken for a cool wedding band.
 It automatically tracks sleep, steps, all-day and workout heart rate, and active minutes when you hit the gym or head out for a run.
 Motiv doesn’t yield deep-dive workout data, though, and the target user isn’t someone who wants to set a world record in the triathlon.
-Instead, it gives you the broader goal of scoring 150 active minutes per week ⏤ anything from a brisk walk to box jumps count and the more you work your heart the more you’re gaining on the goal.
+Instead, the fitness tracker gives you the broader goal of scoring 150 active minutes per week ⏤ anything from a brisk walk to box jumps count and the more you work your heart the more you’re gaining on the goal.
 Motiv’s accompanying iOS app (Note: no Android) lets you easily see your metrics and the ring pairs to your phone with a couple of twists.
 Battery life is also strong — we’ve seen well more than three days of life per charge.

 The Triathlete’s Companion: Epson ProSense 307